nautobot/nautobot-app-ssot/docs/user/integrations/bootstrap.md

 5. If an object needs to be updated it will be updated with the values provided by Bootstrap data.
 6. If an object needs to be deleted it will be deleted.

+> Starting in SSoT 3.9.3, the Objects imported and updated by Bootstrap will have a [Object Metadata](https://docs.nautobot.com/projects/core/en/stable/user-guide/platform-functionality/objectmetadata/) created or updated to track the last update from Bootstrap.

 ### Bootstrap as DataTarget